$97

 The 5 Easiest CLEP Exams to Pass

-These exams have the highest pass rates and cover material most students already know from high school or everyday life:
+Setting aside the language exams (whose high pass rates mostly reflect native speakers testing out), these exams have the highest pass rates in College Board's most recently published civilian test-taker data — and cover material most students already know from high school or everyday life:

 If you understand how society works — social norms, institutions, inequality — you already know half of this.